johntrogan/defender-docs/defender-endpoint/microsoft-defender-endpoint-android.md

 >
 > You can connect to Google Play from Intune to deploy Microsoft Defender for Endpoint app, across Device Administrator and Android Enterprise enrollment modes.

+### Required Permissions

+To ensure optimal protection for your device, Microsoft Defender requests access to the following permissions:

+**Storage Access**: This permission allows Microsoft Defender to access your device's storage in order to detect and remove any malicious or unwanted apps.

+**VPN Setup**: Microsoft Defender sets up a local VPN to provide web protection.
+Please note that Microsoft respects your privacy and does not view your browsing content.

+**Display Over Other Apps**: This permission enables Microsoft Defender to alert you when malicious network activity is blocked.

+**Accessibility**: This helps to provide a safer browsing experience.

+**Permanent Protection**: To ensure continuous protection, Microsoft Defender recommends remaining active when running in the background.
+This helps prevent Android from stopping the app to improve battery life, thereby ensuring your device stays better protected.

+1. **Location Access**: Microsoft Defender uses your location to help secure your Wi-Fi network and enhance device protection.

 ## How to Configure Microsoft Defender for Endpoint on Android

 Guidance on how to configure Microsoft Defender for Endpoint on Android features is available in [Configure Microsoft Defender for Endpoint on Android features](android-configure.md).